 Climbing in San Vito, Sicily in winter

 Long gone is climbing in Sicily a hidden secret for sun rock fans willing to escape the winter.
-The island is full of mountains to climb, hike, plenty of fauna and flora to discover and routes to climb for the decades.
+The island is full of crags to climb, mountains to hike and plenty of fauna and flora to discover.
 Sicily lays right at the end of italien’s boot.
 It is an island with a circumferal coastal length of 1484km and has a mediterranean climate.
 When I first held the climbing guide-book in my hands, I knew it would be near impossible to cover every area on the island in a single trip.
 The island has 3 main climbing locations.
 Trapani/Monte Pellegrino, Siracusa and the areas in Messina.
-You see, now there’re reasons for coming back again and again.
-Coz each of these areas holds many sectors with plenty of good routes to try, it was a little difficult to decide where to start.
+Each of these areas holds many sectors with plenty of good routes to try, it was difficult to decide where to start.

-We left our home based camp on an early Valentines Day morning, to catch the ferries at Genova.
+We left on an early Valentines Day morning, to catch the ferries at Genova.
 A little nervous about the upcoming 21 hour trip with the ship, I secured all remedies that could ease any signs of seasickness.
 Tabs, packets of candied ginger and a plaster over my belly button were the best advises I received.
-And so, 6 hours later we had 16 degrees at 19:00 at the Port of Genova as we took both a Peroni at the bar next to the queue of vehicles waiting for the ferry to come, while we finished off the rest of mum’s best grilled chicken wings.
+6 hours later, we had 16 degrees at 19:00 at the Port of Genova as we took both a Peroni at the bar next to the queue of vehicles waiting for the ferry to come, while we finished off the rest of mum’s best grilled chicken wings.

 Palermo: 21 hrs later.
 Crossing the waters with the ferries was a dream.
 Calm weather, sunshine, and crews that were friendly with the ferry half full.
 But reality woke us up, during the 30 minutes as we fled from the horrifying traffic in Palermo on a Saturday night.
-Red lights ignored, cars overtaking in all directions, everybody did what they wanted and nobody seemed to care.
+Red lights ignored, cars overtaking in all directions, everybody did what they wanted and the traffic was horrifying.
 It was amazing no accidents occured while we drove through the city.
 We arrived in San Vito 1.5 hours later as we checked in our hacienda.
 Phew!
 What a day!

-San Vito is a venue not only for the sun rocked climber, infact, it keeps also its first 9a „Climb for Life“ Sicily has seen in history.
+San Vito keeps its first 9a „Climb for Life“ Sicily has seen in history.
 You won’t miss this enormous cave with a few other “easier” lines next to it, when you are in the bouts of Cornino.